-In my final weeks trying to prepare for baby #2, I’m remembering some things that I did or WISH I had done last go-round.
+In my final weeks of figuring out how to prepare for baby #2, I am remembering some things that I did or WISH I had done last go-round.

-Well, whatever stage you are in as you prepare for baby, I’ve got some tips for you.
-These are ideas that you’ll be thanking yourself later for doing.
-Getting organized now will make settling into your life with a newborn sooo much easier.
-Go ahead and knock these out while you’re waiting for labor to start.
+Well, whatever stage you are in as you prepare for baby to arrive, I’ve got some tips for you.
+Getting organized now will make settling into your life with a newborn much less stressful.
+Thank yourself later.
+If you’re looking for things to do on maternity leave before baby, go ahead and knock these out while you’re waiting for labor to start.

 *This post may contain affiliate links.
 Please seem my disclosure for more details.

 Preparing for Baby Checklist:

 Don’t just prepare for baby, prepare for MAMA!
 This is a must, girl.
 Get a little basket and put it next to the toilet.
 Fill it with all the things you’ll need for your postpartum care.
 You don’t want to have to waddle over to the cabinet and fumble with opening pads or toilet paper when you’re recovering from childbirth.

 Here are some tips on what to include: